Mathematics

 Implementation

 At St Paul’s Junior School, we recognise that in order for pupils to progress to deeper and more complex problems, children need to be confident and fluent across each yearly objective.
-We follow the White Rose schemes of learning as they have adapted their schemes of work to consolidate and revisit any maths objectives from the 2019/20 academic year that were taught remotely during the lockdown months.
-Our planning is complemented with other resources (NCETM, Classroom Secrets, Deepening Understanding and I See Maths etc.) to ensure fluency and mastery.
+We follow the White Rose schemes of learning as it has been designed to support and challenge all pupils, and is built on the belief that EVERYONE can learn maths successfully.
+Our planning is complemented with other resources (NCETM, Classroom Secrets, Deepening Understanding, TTRockstars, Numbots and I See Maths etc.) to ensure variation and mastery.

 Through mathematical talk, children will develop the ability to articulate, discuss and explain their thinking.
 We endeavour to make each lesson incorporate the outdoors and link this to real life contexts or their current topic.
 In this way lessons will be active and engaging.